MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Set-AppxPackageAutoUpdateSettings.md

 ## PARAMETERS

 ### -HoursToPause
-Specifies the duration of time in hours, that the Windows App will not check for updates.
+Specifies the duration of time in hours that the Windows App will not check for updates.

 ```yaml
 Type: UInt32